-Leave civilization behind and journey to the end of the world on this once-in-a-lifetime adventure.
+Leave civilization behind and journey to the end of the world on this once-in-a-lifetime expedition.
 Your destination?
 Antarctica — that vast white wonderland of inimitable beauty, wildlife, and adventure.
-On this Vantage-exclusive voyage, you’ll spend an unmatched seven days traversing the continent’s mind-blowing landscape, discovering penguins, seals, birds, and more on naturalist-led expeditions to Cuverville Island, Half Moon Island, Neko Harbor, and Deception Island.
-Feel the wind in your face and the indescribable magic of stepping foot on one of the Earth’s most rugged, remote, and regal destinations.
-Along the way, you’ll conjure the spirit of explorers past as you navigate the Chilean fjords and the Beagle Channel, named so for Charles Darwin’s expeditionary ship.
+On this Vantage-exclusive voyage, you’ll spend an unmatched seven days traversing the continent’s mind-blowing landscape, discovering penguins, seals, birds, and more on naturalist-led wildlife expeditions to Cuverville Island, Half Moon Island, Neko Harbor, and Deception Island.
+Feel the wind in your face and the indescribable magic of stepping foot on one of the Earth’s most rugged, remote, and regal destinations, home to 43 bird and 23 mammal species, including the humpback whale and multiple penguin varieties!
+Along the way, you’ll conjure the spirit of explorers past as you navigate the Chilean fjords and the Beagle Channel, named for Charles Darwin’s expedition ship.
 You’ll also make landfall on romantic Cape Horn (weather permitting), cross the storied Drake Passage, and step ashore the Falkland Islands, where wildlife, history, and British influence fuse on these pristine Patagonian isles.

 Fly overnight to Chile